Teplitsa/TeploBot/readme.txt

 **IN ENGLISH**

-*Green WP Telegram Bot* is the plugin for WordPress that provide basic [Telegram](https://telegram.org/) chatbot functionality for your site.
-The bot send search results on your site as replay to chat users.
-The behavior of the bot could be customized.
+*Green WP Telegram Bot* is the plugin for WordPress that provides basic [Telegram](https://telegram.org/) chatbot functionality for your site.
+The bot sends search results on your site as replay to chat users.
+For developers: the behavior of the bot could be customized.

 Plugin features:

-* webhook support for automatic updates from Telegram
+* webhook support to receive automatic updates from Telegram
 * support for global Telegram commands
-* messages without command proccessed as search request and browsable search results returns to chat
+* messages without command proccessed as search requests and results returns to chat as list of links
 * log of messages and responses
 * for developers: customs commands could be defined